mary.yearl [at] mcgill.ca (Email)• 514-398-4475 x09847

 - Open access resource

 - Catalogue record

 Note: Items marked "McGill only" are only accessible from McGill authenticated computers, such as in the Library, or remotely via VPN.
 To find out how to access these resources, go to Accessing online resources.

-- Cambridge Historical Dictionary of Disease.
-McGill only This reference work has detailed entries for 161 diseases, describing both their histories and characteristics.
+- Cambridge Historical Dictionary of Disease This reference work has detailed entries for 161 diseases, describing both their histories and characteristics.